seznam/ima/docs/migration/migration-19.0.0.md

  - Added **XSS protection** to **host** and **protocol** in revival settings.
  - Add support for Client Errors and Redirects when serving static error pages.
  - Added option to **force app host** and **protocol**, using `$Server.host` and `$Server.protocol` settings in the `environment.js`.
+ - The App error route is protected for exceeding static thresholds.
+ - The Emitter `event.cause` is removed.
+The error cause is set in `event.error.cause`.

+### create-ima-app
+ - Added new **typescript template**, use `--typescript` option when generating new application.
+ - Migrated from default to named exports.
+ - Fixed default static path and public path settings.
+ - Updated environment.js and settings.js to support new IMA19 features.

 ## Breaking Changes